Year by year, marketing trends change and develop.

 Typically it’s best to include the main pages in the header navigation and extra ones in the footer.
 Contact information should also be easy to locate, if not an entire page dedicated to it.

-As well, their logo is simple and the color scheme is consistent throughout the whole website.
+As well, their logo is simple, and the colour scheme is consistent throughout the whole website.

 Minimalist styles like this are in.